ibz0q/lovelace-bg-animation/README.md

 ```

 This will tell the plugin to load everything locally.
 It's also useful if you wish to develop and test your own packages.

-**HACS Note:** There's a limitation which restricts HACS developers ability to ship bundled files.
-If you choose to go with HACS and want offline support you will need to copy gallery folders into the HACS install space (/www/community/lovelace-bg-animation/*),

 ### Adding your own packages